Does Rhinotillexomania Treatment Work?

 Avoid Using Your Fingernails

 You don't necessarily need to stop picking your nose altogether.
 You may simply need to avoid using your fingernails when doing so.
 Consider using a cotton swab instead of using fingers to pick your nose.
-This will significantly lower your risk of dealing with a perforation of the nasal cavity or infection.
+This will significantly lower your risk of dealing with a perforation of the nasal cavity or infection (bacterial infections may cause upper respiratory infections and be the carriage of staphylococcus aureus)

 Blow Your Nose